 You might be advised to write bylaws for your club from the school, which will explain the purpose of the club, how to join, if there are club elections and how to go about them, etc.

-When the above steps are completed, you have to expand your club.
+When the above steps are completed, you must expand your club.
 Talk to your friends and classmates who may be interested in your club.
-Create eye-catching and creative flyers and post them in the school hallways for people to pay attention to them.
+Create eye-catching and creative flyers and post them in the school hallways so people will notice them.

 If approved by the school, you can go from classroom to classroom and do a short presentation or 'commercial' for your club's class and how to join.
 Social media is your strongest feat; you can make social media posts about your club, create pages for your club, or post on your school’s social media or website to recruit members.